 Industrial Production Mom in Japan averaged 0.38 percent from 1953 until 2022, reaching an all time high of 8.90 percent in June of 2022 and a record low of -16.50 percent in March of 2011.
 This page provides the latest reported value for - Japan Industrial Production MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Japan Industrial Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Industrial Production Mom in Japan is expected to be 0.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production Mom in Japan to stand at 0.10 in 12 months time.
-In the long-term, the Japan Industrial Production MoM is projected to trend around 0.10 percent in 2020, according to our econometric models.
+Industrial Production Mom in Japan is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Japan Industrial Production MoM is projected to trend around 3.00 percent in 2023 and 0.10 percent in 2024, according to our econometric models.